You Can, in Fact, Feed Your Cat Shrimp – but Only in Moderation, According to Vets

 Are there any types of seafood they should stay away from?

 Dr. Herman said that while there is no specific seafood that is particularly dangerous for cats, cats should not be put on a seafood-only diet because it can cause nutrient deficiencies, and you should also never feed them raw fish or fish with bones in it.
 “Fish flavored cat foods are good to feed because they are made nutritionally complete and balanced by the manufacturer,” Dr. Herman said.
 It is also imperative to keep in mind that not all fish are created equal – the quality of the fish matters.
 “Many fishes for consumption have been found to contain heavy metals and toxins,” Dr. Herman added.
 Because of this, she instructed to avoid options such as tilefish and tuna, as they may be the most contaminated.

 Is there any seafood that is especially healthy for cats?

 While you should pay attention to how much fish your cat is consuming, it is important to also know that fish oils are beneficial for our furry friends.
-"Studies suggest that fish oils can be super beneficial to your cat," explained Carly Fox, DVM, Staff Doctor at NYC's Animal Medical Centre, "Fish oils are an excellent source of omega III fatty acids which have been shown to help ease joint pain, kidney disease, and cardiac disease in cats and dogs."
-Because of this, Dr. Fox recommended an oily fish, such as mackerel, to occasionally add to your cat's diet.
+“Studies suggest that fish oils can be super beneficial to your cat,” explained Carly Fox, DVM, staff doctor at NYC’s Animal Medical Center.
+“Fish oils are an excellent source of omega III fatty acids which have been shown to help ease joint pain, kidney disease, and cardiac disease in cats and dogs.”
+Because of this, Dr. Fox recommended an oily fish, such as mackerel, to occasionally add to your cat’s diet.
 Overall though, it is important that seafood is enjoyed in moderation by our little ones.